- 46 Posts. Joined 11/2009

 Have a cat that does this relatively often.
 She is a bit of a ham for attention so always took this behavior as a way of saying "I can take care of myself but thank you".
 In a way acknowledging your kind action with a similar action of their own, to itself.
 The removing of the scent theory seems very intriguing but while she does lick after petting often, most grooming is not done after petting so like all expressive behavior there are undoubtedly multiple factors going into the behavior and multiple meanings of it based on personality.

 - Why do cats always bathe themselves after being petted?

 - Playing with Your Cat: Ten Things Every Cat Owner Needs to Know

-- › Eggs and Bugs 18 minutes ago
+- › Stray had her babies and I'm lost 34 minutes ago

 - › Microsoft Latest Newest Thing 34 minutes ago